-- Analyses the balance sheet in terms of achieving the allocation and efficient use of assets and liabilities and ensuring their prudent management; - Monitors and reviews the following risks of the bank and ensures their prudent management (credit risk, interest rate risk, liquidity risk, financing risk, portfolio and capital risk); - Monitor the external environment and measure the impact on profitability of factors such as: - o Interest rate volatility, its evolution, stress tests, sensitivity, VaR; - Market liquidity; - o Exchange rate volatility, its evolution, stress tests, sensitivity, VaR; - o Monetary and fiscal policies and the impact of other changes in the economic environment; - o Competition on the banking market, market strategies and market shares. - Monitors profitability at product and department level; - Monitors profitability at product and department level with regard to capital allocation and cost; - Analyses the current structure and the forecasted structure of the capital structure; - Analyses the bank's current performance in relation to the budget and to the objectives and policies at the group level; - Analyses the structure and cost of attracted funds and their allocation and defines the financing policy of the lending activity; - Analyses the structure and quality of the bank's loan portfolio; - Analyses and orders measures regarding the following aspects: - o Interest rate and commission policy; - o The structure and maturity of their assets and liabilities; - Type and size of the interest rate gap; - o The size of foreign exchange positions on the total and on each currency;
+- Analyses the balance sheet in terms of achieving the allocation and efficient use of assets and liabilities and ensuring their prudent management; - Monitors and reviews the following risks of the bank and ensures their prudent management (credit risk, interest rate risk, liquidity risk, financing risk, portfolio and capital risk); - Monitor the external environment and measure the impact on profitability of factors such as: - Interest rate volatility, its evolution, periodic performance of crisis simulations (application of stress-test scenarios), sensitivity analyses (e.g. VaR); - Market liquidity; - Exchange rate volatility, its evolution, periodic performance of crisis simulations (application of stress-test scenarios), sensitivity analyses (e.g. VaR); - Monetary and fiscal policies and the impact of other changes in the economic environment; - Competition on the banking market, market strategies and market shares. - Monitors profitability at product and department level; - Monitors profitability at product and department level with regard to capital allocation and cost; - Analyses the current structure and the forecasted structure of the capital structure; - Analyses the bank's current performance in relation to the budget and to the objectives and policies at the bank level; - Analyses the structure and cost of attracted funds and their allocation and defines the financing policy of the lending activity; - Analyses the structure and quality of the bank's loan portfolio; - Analyses and orders measures regarding the following aspects: - Interest rate and commission policy; - \circ $\;$ The structure and maturity of their assets and liabilities; - \circ $\ \ \,$ Type and size of the interest rate gap; - \circ $\;$ The size of foreign exchange positions on the total and on each currency; - Stress and sensitivity analyses; - Liquidity analyses and liquidity rates.